Tennessee State Guard

 The Tennessee State Guard (TNSG) is the state defense force of the state of Tennessee.
-The TNSG is organized as an all-volunteer military reserve force whose members drill once per month unless called to active duty.
+The TNSG is organized as a military reserve force whose members drill once per month unless called to active duty.
 The TNSG is a branch of the Tennessee Military Department, alongside the Tennessee Army National Guard, the Tennessee Air National Guard, and the Tennessee Emergency Management Agency.
 The State Guard acts as a force multiplier for the state's National Guard.
 As a state defense force, the Tennessee State Guard cannot be federalized, and is not deployed outside the borders of Tennessee, as it is a purely state-level unit.
 It answers solely to the Governor of Tennessee, unlike the dual federal and state controlled National Guard.
 The creation of a state military force is recognized under Tennessee Code Annotated 58-1-401.

 History

 State militias

 The Tennessee State Guard traces its origins to the American Revolution.
 During the Battle of King's Mountain, approximately four hundred volunteers from the area known today as Tennessee crossed the mountains into North Carolina to fight against the British Army and Loyalist militias.
 They contributed significantly to the Patriot victory.

 Tennessee militias served in battle again in the War of 1812 under Andrew Jackson.
 After participating in the Battle of Horseshoe Bend, they served with distinction in the Battle of New Orleans, a major American victory in the conflict.

 During the Mexican–American War, the nickname "The Volunteer State" became associated with Tennessee.
 When asked by President Polk to provide two infantry regiments and one cavalry regiment, Tennessee provided approximately ten times that number of volunteers.